ct-phil/recallgame/README.md

 - configured React
 - React componeent to update the task status
-- Reaact Component to clear all completed tasks
+- React Component to clear all completed tasks

 <p align="right">(<a href="#readme-top">back to top</a>)</p> -->